-Throughout the life of the African Episcopal Church, the Chancel choir, then known as the Senior Choir has been an integral part of our worship service.
+Throughout the life of the African Episcopal Church of St. Thomas, the Chancel choir, at one time was known as the Senior Choir has been an integral part of our worship service.
 For 58 years the choir was led by one choir master, James T. Townsend.
 The present choir master, Dr. Jay Fluellen, is a very talented man who has introduced many new and inspiring forms of music to both the choir and congregation.
-The Chancel choir sings on the First and Third Sunday of the month, and as part of the Mass Choir on special occasions.

 Who may join?
 Anyone interested in praising our Lord in song.

-In the year 1886, wishing to praise God more effectively, a choir of men and women was organized with Mr. John Mills as director.
+Because the church felt it expedient to have the praise of God sung more effectively, a choir of men and women was organized in 1886.
+John Mills was assigned the task of training this group.
 Under his leadership, a well-trained organization evolved.
-The choir was highly regarded by the parish and the community.
+The choir was highly regarded by the Parish and the community.

-Throughout its 121 years of existence the Chancel Choir has been fortunate to have members who possessed voices of distinguished beauty.
-Among them were Robert C. Moore, tenor, Constance B. Stokes, Mezzo-Soprano, Calvin Barlow, Baritone.
-Sopranos Bernice Rider Evans, Willa Mae Royster Brown, Lois Jordan Poindexter, Thelma Montara.
-Included in this group were deceased members; Malcolm Poindexter, Sr., Dr. Harry E. Bouden, Basses, and Kate Waring Taylor.
+Throughout this period the church was fortunate to have had persons who possessed voices of distinguished beauty.
+Among them were Robert C. Moore, Tenor; Constance B. Stokes, Mezzo-Soprano; Calvin Barlow, Baritone; Bernice Rider Evans, Willa Mae Royster Brown, Thelma Montara, Lois Jordan Poindexter, Patricia R. Akins, Mercedes A. Sadler, Julie Geiger and Alice Bowman Cropper, Sopranos.
+Also included in this group were Malcolm Poindexter, Sr., Dr. Harry E. Bouden, Bass; and Kate Waring-Taylor.